 Studying abroad can be a real adventure.
 Make sure to stay safe by having a good study abroad insurance.
 Here is our recommendations.

 Here we give you some information and advice about study abroad insurances but DreamStudies can never be held responsible for you not having adequate insurance.
 Make your own decision and always what is included before booking an insurance.

-What study abroad insurance do you recommend?
+What study abroad insurance do you recommend for European students?

-There are many different insurance companies and we are not insurance experts.
-However out of the insurances that we are familiar with our recommendation goes to Dr Walter's Protrip World insurance which provide good coverage for a good price.
+For non European students our recommendation goes to Dr Walter's Protrip World insurance which provide good coverage for a good price.
 It is available for all nationalities.

 Why do I need a study abroad insurance?